alexisdesousa/alexisdesousa.github.io/_posts/2015-02-21-incandescence-review.markdown

  </tr>
 </table>

 <br/>At first, I wasn't sure what to make of Roi's part of the story, but I realized her purpose quickly.
 Despite the tone of Roi's chapters (which are more about learning and discovering the physics of her world and how things work), I really found her quest for knowledge enjoyable to read.
-Roi and Zak work together in a harmonious way that is really a pleasure to read.
+Roi and Zak work together in a harmonious way that is really a pleasure to read, at first.

 I always found Rakesh's chapters to be a little more exciting, maybe because he was setting out on a different type of adventure, rather than one that was completely dedicated to knowledge.
 He was looking for information, however, he was also traveling and meeting new people.
 I found the technology of the Amalgam to be interesting, especially the ability for the species to co-exist in virtual forms when stopped at certain locations.